Have you or a friend been diagnosed with osteoporosis or “osteopenia”?

 My previous impressions about osteoporosis?

-This is a disease suffered by very, VERY old people.
+This is a disease suffered by very, VERY old and frail people.

 At my follow-up visit, my health care provider seriously and earnestly showed me a drug company sponsored plastic model of healthy and strong bone.
 Along side of it: a model of a weak, thin osteoporitic bone.